-- 1. Form BE-11A Report for U.S. Reporter - a.
-Basic requirements Form BE-11A must cover the fully consolidated U.S. domestic business enterprise (banking and nonbanking).
+- 1. Form BE-10A Report for U.S. Reporter - a.
+Basic requirements If the U.S. Reporter is a corporation, Form BE-10A must cover the fully consolidated U.S. domestic business enterprise (banking and nonbanking).
 See I.B.1.b for the definition of "fully consolidated U.S. domestic business enterprise."

-The U.S. Reporter must file a complete Form BE-11A if any one of the following three items of the fully consolidated U.S. domestic business enterprise was greater than \$300 million (positive or negative) at the end of, or for, the Reporter's 2016 fiscal year:
+The U.S. Reporter must file a complete Form BE-10A if any one of the following three items of the fully consolidated U.S. domestic business enterprise was greater than \$300 million (positive or negative) at the end of, or for, the Reporter's 2019 fiscal year:

-- (1) total assets. - (2) sales or gross operating revenues excluding sales taxes, or - (3) net income after provision for U.S. income taxes.
+- (1) total assets, - (2) sales or gross operating revenues excluding sales taxes, or - (3) net income after provision for U.S. income taxes.

-The U.S. Reporter must complete only items 1 through 30 and items 60 through 62 of Form BE-11A if no one of the three items listed above for the fully consolidated U.S. domestic business enterprise was greater than \$300 million (positive or negative) at the end of, or for, the Reporter's 2016 fiscal year.
+The U.S. Reporter must complete only items 1 through 42 and items 105 though 110 of Form BE-10A if no one of the three items listed above for the fully consolidated U.S. domestic business enterprise was greater than \$300 million (positive or negative) at the end of, or for, the Reporter's 2019 fiscal year.

-The U.S. Reporter, whether filing a complete or partial BE-11A, must also complete a Form BE-11B, BE-11C or BE-11D, as appropriate, for each nonexempt foreign affiliate.
-See I.B.2 and I.C.
+The U.S. Reporter, whether filing a complete or partial BE-10A, must also complete a Form BE-10B, BE-10C, or BE-10D, as appropriate, for each foreign affiliate.
+See I.B.2.

-- b.
-Definition of "fully consolidated U.S. domestic business enterprise" The fully consolidated U.S. domestic business enterprise is defined as: 1) the U.S. business enterprise whose voting securities are not owned more than 50 percent by another U.S. business enterprise, and 2) proceeding down each ownership chain from that U.S. business enterprise, any U.S. business enterprise (including Foreign Sales Corporations located in the United States) whose voting securities are more than 50 percent owned by the U.S. business enterprise above it.
-This consolidation excludes foreign branches and all other foreign affiliates. - c.
-Calculation of ownership percentage A U.S. Reporter's ownership interest in a foreign business enterprise may be directly held, indirectly held, or both.
+b.
+Definition of "fully consolidated U.S. domestic business enterprise" - The fully consolidated U.S. domestic business enterprise is defined as: 1) the U.S. business enterprise whose voting securities are not owned more than 50 percent by another U.S. business enterprise, and 2) proceeding down each ownership chain from that U.S. business enterprise, any U.S. business enterprise (including Foreign Sales Corporations located in the United States) whose voting securities are more than 50 percent owned by the U.S. business enterprise above it.
+This consolidation excludes foreign branches and all other foreign affiliates.
+Conditions may exist that cause a U.S. parent company to exclude a domestic subsidiary from its consolidation.
+If a U.S. Reporter cannot consolidate all of its domestic subsidiaries in its Form BE-10A, it must request and be granted written permission from BEA to file on an unconsolidated basis prior to filing the report.
+The U.S. parent is responsible for ensuring that the required Form BE-10A and related Forms BE-10B, BE-10C, and BE-10D, for itself and any unconsolidated domestic subsidiaries are filed with BEA.
+The filing deadline for an unconsolidated domestic subsidiary is the same as that for its U.S. parent.

+c.
+Calculation of ownership percentage - A U.S. Reporter's ownership interest in a foreign business enterprise may be directly held, indirectly held, or both.
 It is directly held if the U.S. Reporter itself holds the ownership interest in a foreign business enterprise.

 It is indirectly held if, for example, the U.S. Reporter holds an ownership interest in another foreign business enterprise that, in turn, owns the given foreign business enterprise.
 The U.S. Reporter must sum all direct and indirect lines of ownership interest in the foreign business enterprise to determine whether it holds a foreign business enterprise to the extent of 10 percent or more, directly or indirectly.
 Note - An associated group is deemed to be one U.S. Reporter.
 See II.C. for the definition of an associated group.